Hosszu: "I always learn something new, even after 20 years of swimming!"

 2013 FINA Synchronised Swimming Worldwide Seminar - St Petersburg (RUS)

-FINA, in cooperation with the Russian Synchronised Swimming Federation, will organise the 2013 FINA Synchronised Swimming Worldwide Seminar for Coaches and Judges A on November 1-3, 2013 in St Peterbsurg, Russia.
+FINA, in cooperation with the Russian Synchronised Swimming Federation, organised the 2013 FINA Synchronised Swimming Worldwide Seminar for Coaches and Judges A from November 1-3, 2013 in St Peterbsurg, Russia.

 Esther Williams (1921-2013): the sky has a new star

 Former movie star Esther Williams (USA), also known as the pioneer and main inspiration for the development of synchronised swimming, passed away on June 6, 2013 in Beverly Hills, during her sleep.
 She was 91.
 Away from public appearances in the latest years, she remained very active for over six decades, first as an athlete, then as a Hollywood star, and finally as a great promoter of swimming and physical activity throughout USA.